se-edu/learningresources/contents/javascript/javascript.md

 });
 ```

-Already, we are seeing some of pattern, leading to the MVC, albeit in a very small scale.
+Already, we are seeing some of the patterns that lead to the MVC, albeit in a very small scale.

 ### Avoiding big anonymous functions

 Although anonymous functions can lead to cleaner and shorter code, critical business logic should not be written in anonymous functions.
-The lack of namespace make them impossible to test.
+The lack of namespace makes them impossible to test.
 This is common, and tempting when the code starts off in a `document.ready()` or `$.ajax()`.

 The testable way of writing such function is to simply give the function a name, which allows it to be tested.